SonaSimon42/CGS_Configurable_Graph_Summarization/README.md

-# CoCooN: A Graph Compression Framework with Bounded Neighborhood Loss
+# CGS - Configurable Graph Summarization with Bounded Neighborhood Loss and Query Support

-## Running CoCooN
+## Running CGS
 <ol>
 <li> <strong>Input file format</strong>:
  The input file is a text file.
 The first line contains the number of nodes(V) and the number of edges(E) separated by space.
 Then, the next E lines represent the undirected edges, denoted by two integers separated by space.
 The nodes must be named from 0 to V-1.
 Save the graphs to be tested as text files in the <em>Dataset</em> folder.